sandhyas140295/Task-Tracker-App/README.md

     *  A  Delete button

-5) Click the 🗑️ icon to delete a task — it is instantly removed from the list.
+5) Click the delete icon to delete a task — it is instantly removed from the list.

 6) The app updates in real-time without refreshing the page.